tom-odonovan/Wordle-Game/README.md

      - Animate keys to 'press' when pressed ✅
      - If guess is invalid - shake tiles side to side ✅

+- [ ] Create Welcome Page

+    - Upon loading the page, greet the user with into and rules of play

 - [ ] Define Logic for Win Senario

     - If the player wins, stop gameplay and alert the player that they have won.